scoulomb/myDNS/4-Analysis/3-a-towards-a-k8s-like-api-explore-k8s-api.md

 For
 - `Write/create POD`: `{namespace}` in PATH is redundant with `.body.metadata.namespace`.
-If they are not compliant we are rejected as seen [above](#Create-with-inconsistent-namespace-between-body-and-API-path)
+If they are not compliant we are rejected as seen [above](#Create-with-inconsistent-namespace-between-body-and-API-path).
+`.body.metadata.namespace` is optional.
 - For `Write/replace`: Same is true for  namespace, but it is also the case for the `{name}` in path and `.body.metadata.name`.
+`.body.metadata.name` is mandatory.
 As seen also [here](#what-happens-if-i-update-a-pod-where-name-in-path-is-different-from-name-in-body).

 In context of GitOps it is interesting to have this metadata for controller to determine which API path to target.
 Also for listing operation,

-`apiVersion` and `kind` in body also redundant with path as seen [here](#api-version-and-kind-not-matching-the-body)..
+`apiVersion` and `kind` in body also redundant with path as seen [here](#api-version-and-kind-not-matching-the-body).

 #### Side Notes